MattiHyyppa/Self-monitoring-app/README.md

 Here are some screenshots from the application:

+The home page:

 <img src="images/Screenshot_1.png" alt="screenshot-1" width="600"/>

+Adding new entry:

 <img src="images/Screenshot_2.png" alt="screenshot-2" width="600"/>

+The summary page:

 <img src="images/Screenshot_3.png" alt="screenshot-3" width="600"/>

 The application provides users an opportunity to report their behavior daily.
 The behavior reported to the application are as follows: